d4rkm0de/machinec2/README.txt

 |/     \| |/     \| (_______/ |/     \|  (_)   |/      \| (_______/

 MΛCHIПE IS FOR INTERNAL TESTING USE ONLY ON YOUR OWN SYSTEMS.
-I AM NOT LIABLE IF YOU ARE DUMB AND USE IT FOR BAD.
+NOT TO BE USED IN PRODUCTION.

 This file will outline the web server requirements and how to install the MΛCHIПE admin panel.